milofultz/tinybrainfans/wiki/Programming/git/git.md

 ## Commits

-- Add files you want to commit: `git add {file or folder name}` or `git add .` (you don't want to add all unless you are POSITIVE it doesn't contain cruft or unwanted changes, use the `--patch` flag insteadl)
+Add files you want to commit: `git add {file or folder name}`.
+You can also add all by using `git add .`, but this is not recommended, as you don't want to add all unless you are POSITIVE it doesn't contain cruft or unwanted changes, which is rarely the case.
+An easy way to check what has changed in your files since last commit is to use the `--patch` flag.

+### `--patch`

-- Add only portions of a file as 'hunks': `git add --patch/-p {file or folder name}` (file or folder is optional).
+Add only portions of a file as 'hunks': `git add --patch/-p {file or folder name}` (file or folder is optional).
 This will prompt you with options:
 - y - stage this hunk
 * n - do not stage this hunk
 * q - quit; do not stage this hunk or any of the remaining ones
 * a - stage this hunk and all later hunks in the file
 * d - do not stage this hunk or any of the later hunks in the file
 * g - select a hunk to go to
 * / - search for a hunk matching the given regex
 * j - leave this hunk undecided, see next undecided hunk
 * J - leave this hunk undecided, see next hunk
 * k - leave this hunk undecided, see previous undecided hunk
 * K - leave this hunk undecided, see previous hunk
 * s - split the current hunk into smaller hunks
 * e - [manually edit the current hunk][manually edit hunk] (particularly if your code is really close together but needs to be broken down)
 * ? - print help

 ### Case Sensitivity